-- Claim: The ground covered by the polygon has been set aside for an activity to take place.
-Minerals have been found in this area but no mining related activity has taken place. - Exploration Lease/License, Prospecting: The ground covered by the polygon has been leased or licensed to be explored.
-No mining activity. - Exploration Permit: The owner of this ground covered by the polygon has a permit for exploration of minerals to occur.
-No mining activity. - Mining Lease/License: The ground covered by the polygon has been put aside for a mining activity or mining activity is currently taking place. - Quarrying License: The owner is granted a quarry license for a clearly defined area, where material for construction purposes, such as construction sand, gravel, and quarry rock is extracted.
+- Claim: The ground covered by this polygon has been set aside for an activity to take place.
+Minerals have been found in this area but no mining has taken place. - Exploration Lease/License, Prospecting: The ground covered by this polygon has been leased or licensed to be explored.
+No extraction activity. - Exploration Permit: The owner of this ground covered by the polygon has a permit for exploration of minerals to occur.
+No extraction activity. - Mining Lease/License: The ground covered by this polygon has been put aside for a mining activity or mining activity is currently taking place. - Quarrying License: The owner is granted a quarry license for a clearly defined area, where material for construction purposes, such as construction sand, gravel, and quarry rock is extracted.